Resolving issues by finding fair and amicable solutions for all parties involved

 - You will have the benefit of advice from a specialist, experienced collaborative lawyer throughout.

-Andrew Delo and Sue Jago are accredited Resolution trained collaborative family lawyers and members of West Sussex Collaborative Law.
+Andrew Delo and Richard Adams are accredited Resolution trained collaborative family lawyers.